Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-Marinella Casa Vacanze (see prices and read reviews) is a newly renovated apartment on the ground floor of an ancient three-story building that is RIGHT on the beach in Cetara.
+Marinella Casa Vacanze (see on Booking / Agoda) is a newly renovated apartment on the ground floor of an ancient three-story building that is RIGHT on the beach in Cetara.
 And guess what?
 It was even cheaper than we had been aiming for, and we were traveling on a low budget.

 The apartment was extremely small, and we are already used to small living spaces in Taiwan.
 It was extremely cute, though, and we were almost certain we were the first ones to stay in it because it was so clean.
 Everything was tastefully decorated in blue and white, with a gorgeous tile painting of Cetara above the stove.

 The bedroom had a large bed for us and bunk beds for the kids.
 We made espressos every morning with the coffee machine, and the room even had a variety of colorful lights, which the kids loved (see the pics on the booking listing).

 But the best part of all?
 We could open our front door and walk 10 meters across pedestrian-only Via Marina to the main beach of Cetara.
 This was great because we could let the kids play out front without worrying about them getting hit by a car, and watch the sunset in the evening from out little patio.